OutdatedGuy/package_rename/Changed Fields.md

 # Symbol Meanings

 - ❌ = Don't know if this should be renamed
+- ❌❌ = This definitely shouldn't be renamed
 - ✅ = This should be renamed
 - ✅✅ = Renaming this is implemented